zacanger/trash/README.md

 # `$HOME`

-Please feel free to use anything you like!
-Unless otherwise noted, everything here is under the LGPL-3.0 license.
+Unless otherwise noted in the file, everything here is under the LGPL-3.0 license, so feel free to to fork or copy out anything useful to you.

-I keep this repo at `/home/z/Dropbox/z` and symlink a lot of stuff to `/home/z`, so there may be a few references to those paths scattered around.
+I keep this repo at `/home/z/Dropbox/z`, and my setup scripts (see below for details) link everything to `$HOME/`.

 ## What I Use